 I tried looking for better sources (see: academic journals) but even they struggled.
 “Existing normal standards are problematic because they tend to be population specific and thus lack portability, have generally been derived from single-center samples that lack normal distribution in terms of fitness and other demographic variables, and are poorly represented by women” (p 26, reference below).
 But they did develop this equation for predicting VO2 max:

-Using that equation, my predicted number is 27.
-So, I could assume that if my actual number is higher than my predicted, then I’m doing okay I guess.
+Using that equation, my predicted number is 39.4.
+So I could assume that if my actual number is higher than my predicted then I’m doing okay.

 Comparisons of Functional Threshold Power (FTP) are easier, have a look at this chart for those numbers.